Liberty Bell Information

 - Can't make it in time?
 Get a hotel room and stay over!
 Or, you can also see the Liberty Bell from the outside through large glass windows

-- Enjoy lunch by the fountain, putt through the Liberty Bell in Philly Mini Golf, or take a spin on the Philadelphia Park Liberty Carousel at Franklin Square.
+- Enjoy lunch by the fountain, putt through the Liberty Bell in Philly Mini Golf, or take a spin on the Parx Liberty Carousel at Franklin Square.
 Learn more »

 - Come inside to the birthplace of the American flag and meet Betsy at the Betsy Ross House.
 Learn more »

 Visit the birthplace of the American flag, meet Betsy, and help bring herstory to life!

 We sing.
 We toast.
 We drink!
 Cheers to the spirits of '76 on this Colonial pub crawl.
 Join us for an evening romp through Historic Philadelphia!

 Bring history to life on this truly unique and special experience on Independence After Hours.
 After enjoying an authentic Colonial dinner, encounter the Founding Fathers as they passionately debate the Declaration of Independence during your exclusive after hours tour of Independence Hall.

 Did you know Philadelphia was once the carousel-making capitol of the world?
 Come enjoy a spin on the Parx Liberty Carousel, play a round in Philly Mini Golf - the 18-hole Philadelphia-themed miniature golf course, and enjoy the best shake in town at SquareBurger!

 Plan your group trip to Historic Philadelphia with unique experiences from the Betsy Ross House, Franklin Square, and Once Upon A Nation!
 From interactive Storytelling tours and Philadelphia-themed mini golf to performances by historic reenactors, it's all listed right here!